Adult Antiretroviral Guidelines

 Interactions between INSTI & NNRTI or PI

-AU Comment: INSTI and NNRTI regimen switches INSTI metabolism via CYP3A4, concurrent use with inducers results in diminished INSTI plasma concentration – advise caution when switching from NNRTI-based to INSTI-based ART regimens due to NNRTI half-life and resolution of induction effect AU Comment: Etravirine and cobicistat boosted Integrase regimens Etravirine (ETR) is not recommended in …
+AU Comment: INSTI and NNRTI regimen switches NSTI metabolism via CYP3A4, concurrent use with inducers results in diminished INSTI plasma concentration – advise caution when switching from NNRTI-based to INSTI-based ART regimens due to NNRTI half-life and resolution of induction effect AU Comment: Etravirine and cobicistat boosted Integrase regimens Etravirine (ETR) is not recommended in …

 Interactions between INSTI & NNRTI or PI Read More »